Topics we will cover in this section:

 - Initial Coverage Period

 This begins after you’ve met your deductible.
 During this period, you will be responsible for co-payments and co-insurance, which vary according to the drug and which plan you have.
-The length of this period depends on your out-of-pocket drug costs and your plan’s benefit structure.
+The length of this period depends on your out-of-pocket drug costs and your plan’s benefits structure.
 Once you have reached $4,130 in total drug costs, you move on to the next stage.

 The coverage gap, also called the Medicare Part D donut hole, means your plan does not cover your prescription drug costs.
 However, there are federally-funded discounts available.
 In 2021, name-brand drugs and generic drugs will be discounted 75%, meaning you’ll pay 25%.